Ankr-network/ankr-docs/docs/Earn/liquid-staking/matic/matic-liquid-staking-mechanics.md

 ---

 # Staking mechanics
-MATIC Liquid Staking lets the user stake their funds through the corresponding smart contracts on the Polygon network, accumulate rewards, and receive their stake and rewards when unstaking.
+MATIC Liquid Staking lets the user stake their funds through the corresponding smart contracts on the Ethereum network, accumulate rewards, and receive their stake and rewards when unstaking.

 Ankr principles for the staking are: